ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 A LabVIEW project is needed to build a custom device, but only the configuration library, engine library and XML file are required to use the custom device in VeriStand.

-After obtaining (or building himself) the custom device’s libraries, the operator places them in the VeriStand `<CommonData>`\Custom Devices*</span> directory.
+After obtaining (or building himself) the custom device’s libraries, the operator places them in the VeriStand `<CommonData>\Custom Devices` directory.
 This directory location varies with the host operating system.

 #### Table of Directories and Aliases: